Guidance and tips for fans travelling to the 2018 Winter Olympics and Paralympics in Pyeongchang.

-If you have a British Citizen passport you can enter South Korea as a tourist for up to 90 days without a visa.
-You must also have an onward or return ticket.
-If you have a different type of British nationality you should check visa requirements with the Embassy of the Republic of Korea, London.
+- With a British passport, you can enter South Korea as a tourist for up to 90 days without a visa, but you must also have an onward or return ticket

 The level of tension on the Korean peninsula remains high due to a series of nuclear and missile tests by North Korea.
 There remains a threat of further missile or nuclear tests, which could lead to further instability in the region.
 The level of tension and the security situation can change with little notice.
 In the past, heightened tensions haven’t affected daily life.

 Health & medical insurance

 Before travelling make sure you have suitable medical insurance and make sure your policy covers you for any activities you plan to do.

 Find advice on getting the right travel insurance

 The winter in South Korea is predominantly cold with dry north-westerly winds.
 Warm clothes, down jacket, gloves and hats are advised.
 Temperatures can reach as low as -20°C in February.